-Are you looking for newspapers or news articles in microformat?
+Are you looking for newspapers or news articles in other formats?
 See our newspaper guide for information about our newspaper collection.

-OSU Libraries are open.
-Masks are required within Thompson Library.
-Check https://library.osu.edu/ to get the latest information on OSUL’s hours and COVID-19 related protocols.
-Need assistance with microforms or if you have questions concerning OSUL's microform collections and/or equipment please contact Mary Ann Ries (ries.3@osu.edu) via email.
+Check https://library.osu.edu/ to get the latest information on OSUL’s hours, availability of public computers, etc. Need assistance with microforms or if you have questions concerning OSUL's microform collections and/or equipment please contact Mary Ann Ries (ries.3@osu.edu) via email.
 Office hours Monday thru Thursday 8 am-4 pm, and Friday afternoons by prior appointment only.

 Definition